PediNeuroLogic Exam

 Cranial Nerves

 The baby has full conjugate eye movements.
 The face has a bland appearance, but tickling the feet produces a full grimace and facial muscles are normal.
 The baby’s cry is not high pitched but is softer and not as sustained as one would expect.
-(The baby has a poor suck, which is demonstrated in the primitive reflex section the exam.)
+(The baby has a poor suck, which is demonstrated in the primitive reflex section of the exam.)

 Tone - Resting Posture